-What Is an MBA?
+What is an MBA?

-An MBA is the most commonly-pursued postgraduate business degree, as it provides flexibility for professional development in several business disciplines, including management, marketing, business law, strategy, and finance.
+An MBA is the most commonly pursued postgraduate business degree, as it provides flexibility for professional development in several business disciplines, including management, marketing, business law, strategy, and finance.
 Beyond these general areas, an MBA student can also choose to concentrate on a specialized area of business.
 This concentration could be one of the aforementioned topics or something broader, such as international business.Learn More

-What Is an MPA?
+What is an MPA?

-The coursework featured in these programs is designed to explain to students how economics, sociology, and political science can be used to draft policies that effectively maintain order in communities.
-As community managers, aspiring public administrators may also be taught how to communicate with and lead people effectively in society.
+The coursework featured in these programs is designed to explain how economics, sociology, and political science can be used to draft policies that effectively maintain order in communities.
+As community managers, aspiring public administrators may also be taught to effectively communicate with and lead people in society.

-MBA vs MPA: Course Requirements
+MBA vs. MPA: Course requirements

 Even more flexible are online MBA programs, specialized or otherwise, which can be molded to fit an individual’s schedule.
 Depending on the program’s course load, a typical MBA program will require approximately two years of full-time study to complete.
 For part-time students, this timeline extends to anywhere between four and six years of study time.
-Students can also find accelerated MBA programs that take only one year of full-time study, online or in-person.
+Students can also find accelerated MBA programs that take only one year of full-time study, online or in person.

-MBA vs MPA: Core Skills and Concepts
+MBA vs. MPA: Core skills and concepts

 Communication is any method used to pass information from one person to another, including in-person conversation as well as text, video, and audio messages.
-Without communication, most organizations would be unable to effectively carry out operations.
+Without communication, organizations would be unable to effectively carry out operations.
 Therefore, both MBA and MPA students must learn how to leverage strong communication skills in their respective lines of work.

 MBA students will likely learn how to effectively communicate with their leaders and colleagues, as well as how to interact with their customers and audiences.
 On the other hand, an MPA program will focus on teaching students how to exchange information with the public in ways that are socially and ethically acceptable.
 Through better communication, both groups of professionals can better align their goals with the applicable parties and collaborate to achieve those goals.

-Through graduate coursework, aspiring professionals can learn how to uphold these principles of integrity without compromising effectiveness in their jobs.
+Through graduate coursework, aspiring professionals can learn to uphold these principles of integrity without compromising effectiveness in their jobs.

-Analytical and Critical-Thinking Skills
+Analytical and critical-thinking skills

 Regardless of the line of work, thinking analytically allows professionals to evaluate the root causes of an issue and strategize a reasonable approach to resolving it.
-Whether the objective is to determine how to improve bottom-line profits in a business or how to eradicate a crime epidemic in a community, analytical thinking is essential to problem-solving.
+Whether the objective is to determine how to improve bottom-line profits in a business, or how to eradicate a crime epidemic in a community, analytical thinking is essential to problem solving.

-MBA vs MPA: Career Opportunities
+MBA vs. MPA: Career opportunities

 Although the skills and competencies learned in MBA and MPA programs intersect at some points, the careers available to each type of graduate are very different.
 The following is a breakdown of career opportunities for each discipline.